WPCD-Workflows/documentation/source/old/imp12/public/xml/workflows.rst

 EQUAL slice
 ~~~~~~~~~~~

-The workflow equalslice.xml reads JET magnetics data from the ITM
+The workflow equalslice.xml reads JET magnetics data from the EU-IM
 database and runs the EQUAL free boundary equilibrium reconstruction
 code to calculate the equilibrium.
 A Python actor is included to
 visualize the resulting separatrix curve (see figure below).